logzio/logz-docs/_source/user-guide/k360/index.md

 Whether you’re viewing a deployment, node, or pod, you can easily investigate the different issues you might encounter.

-Each quick view menu contains the **View Metrics** button, allowing you to view the relevant information in a Grafana dashboard.
+Each quick view menu contains the **View Metrics** button, allowing you to view the relevant information in a Grafana application.
 This can provide a focused overview of the chosen element, allowing you to pinpoint what happened and when it started quickly.

 ##### See Logs